cjr--/qp-utility/README.md

 #### `build(string|array)`

-flattens and compacts arguments of string arrays or strings
+flattens and compacts arguments of string arrays or strings and joins them

 ````
 var content = 'hello world';